exercism/python/docs/TESTS.md

 ### Extra arguments

-If you really want to be specific about what Pytest returns on your screen, here are some handy arguments that allows you to configure its behavior.
+If you really want to be specific about what pytest returns on your screen, here are some handy arguments that allows you to configure its behavior.

 #### Stop After First Failure [`-x`]